Annamacharya: Legacy

 While he enjoyed popularity in his days, his compositions were forgotten for over three centuries.
-Mentioned in 1849, they were later found engraved on copper plates, hidden for centuries inside the Venkateswara temple at Tirumala, just opposite the Hundi, concealed in a very small room.
+Mentioned in 1849, they were later found engraved on copper plates, hidden for centuries inside the Venkateswara temple at Tirumala, just opposite the hundi, concealed in a very small room.
 An English translation of 150 of these verses was published in 2005.

 Tirumala Tirupati Devasthanams, also known as TTD, has been endeavouring to preserve the rich heritage of his compositions.
 In the year 1950, The State Government of Andhra Pradesh created a committee and appointed the musician late Dr. M. Balamuralikrishna as its head.
 He set music to over 800 compositions of Annamacharya.
 He was the Āsthāna Gāyaka of the Tirumala temple at Tirupati for two decades.
-He is regarded as a legend for rendering devotional music in classical style, especially the Annamacharya Sankirtanas.
+Dr. M. Balamuralikrishna played a major role in reviving and popularising Annamacharya Sankirtanas through classical concert performances, recordings, and compositions set to music by TTD initiatives.
 He was also an acclaimed poet, singer, and musicologist.
-In 1979, the singer Smt.
-M. S. Subbulakshmi's album Balaji Pancharatna Mala came up with Annamacharya keerthanas like Vande Vasudevam, Bhavamulona, Sriman Narayana and many more.
+Renderings of Annamacharya compositions by renowned Carnatic vocalist M. S. Subbulakshmi helped introduce the saint-composer’s works to wider Indian and international audiences.

 Shobha Raju is the first recipient of the Tirumala Tirupati Devasthanams scholarship in 1976 to study and set a trend for the propagation of Annamacharya's compositions, and was also chosen as the first exclusive artiste for the propagation of Tallapaka's compositions in 1978.
 Her first audio album, "Vēnkatēśvara Gīta Mālika" is globally popular among the Telugu community.
 She is the founder of Annamacharya Bhavana Vahini (ABV) in 1983, which is located in Hyderabad, India.
 She has been awarded Padmashri by the Government of India, in 2010 in recognition of her efforts to promote Annamayya Compositions.
-Garimella Balakrishna Prasad, a Carnatic music exponent and the Asthana Vidwan of Tirumala Tirupati Devasthanams has set tune to more than six hundred songs written by Annamacharya, gave audio recordings for TTD, published books with musical notations and conducted classes, teaching the songs to make them more popular.
+Garimella Balakrishna Prasad significantly contributed to the preservation and propagation of Annamacharya’s compositions by tuning hundreds of songs, conducting workshops, publishing notations, and performing globally through TTD programmes.